krazylek/shift-timezone-offset/README.md

 console.log(new Date(dateInfo))
 // => 2017-01-01T09:00:00.000Z

-// shifting 5 hours
+// 5 hours timezone shift
 console.log(timezoneShift.convert(dateInfo, { from: '+03:00', to: '+08:00' }))
 // => 2017-01-01T04:00:00.000Z

 // to local (all 3 are similar)
-// local timezone is default:
-console.log(timezoneShift.convert(dateInfo, { from: '+03:00' }))
+// "to" defaults to local timezone: console.log(timezoneShift.convert(dateInfo, { from: '+03:00' }))
 // => 2017-01-01T01:00:00.000Z

-// to check:
+// to be sure:
 console.log(timezoneShift.convert(dateInfo, { from: '+03:00', to: '+11:00' }))
 // => 2017-01-01T01:00:00.000Z

-// even simpler (from timezone is infered from date string): console.log(timezoneShift.convert(dateInfo))
+// even simpler ("from" timezone is infered from date string): console.log(timezoneShift.convert(dateInfo))
 // => 2017-01-01T01:00:00.000Z
 ```